smfm-project/deforest/docs/source/worked_example_1.rst

 The first step is to download Sentinel-2 level 1C data from the `Copernicus Open Access Data Hub <https://scihub.copernicus.eu/>`_.

-For this we use the ``sen2mosaic`` ``download.py`` tool.
-See [sen2mosaic instructions] for more details.
+For this we use the ``sen2mosaic`` ``download.py`` tool, installed as part of setup for ``deforest``.
+See `sen2mosaic documentation <https://sen2mosaic.rtfd.io>`_ for more details.

 Here, we'll download all L2A data for the period 1st July 2018 to 2019 for the tile ``36KWD`` specifying a maximum cloud cover percetage of 30%:

 .. code-block:: console

-    s2m download -u user.name -p supersecret -t 36KWD -c 30 -s 20180701 -l L2A
+    [user@linuxpc DATA]$ s2m download -u user.name -p supersecret -t 36KWD -c 30 -s 20180701 -l L2A

 .. note:: Not all Sentinel-2 data are available in L2A format, meaning that you can either use L1C data, or preprocess data yourself with sen2cor.
 See `sen2mosaic <https://www.bitbucket.org/sambowers/sen2mosaic>`_ for more details.

+``deforest`` works using long data time series, and will perform poorly where a time series is too short.
+Try to ensure access to at least 3 years worth of data.

 .. note:: Data from more than 1 year in the past may have been moved to the `Long Term Archive <https://earth.esa.int/web/sentinel/news/-/article/activation-of-long-term-archive-lta-access>`_.
-To access this data it will be necessary to order it from Copernicus.
-For more practical purposes, to use dense time series you should consider using these scripts on an online platform (e.g. F-TEP, DIAS, AWS) to access Sentinel-2 data.
+To access this data it's necessary to order it from Copernicus, which can be a laborious task.
+For most practical purposes, to use dense time series you should consider running these scripts on an online platform (e.g. F-TEP, DIAS, AWS) where data are stored locally to processing infrastructure.

-Ensure that you have at least 2 years of data before proceeding to the next step.
-Ensuere that you have a directory (i.e. ``DATA``) containing a series of Sentinel-2 .SAFE files:
+Before contintuing, ensure that you have a directory (i.e. ``DATA``) containing a series of Sentinel-2 .SAFE files.
+In this case, we have data for two Sentinel-2 tiles, ``36KWC`` and ``36KWD``:

 .. code-block:: console